-How to Pour Concrete
+How to Pour a Small Concrete Slab

 Having never worked with concrete before, I decided to do some research before tackling this project.
 Online articles helped, but I found that amateur YouTube videos from other first time cement workers were the greatest help.
 I was able to see how an inexperienced person handled the cement, and I used their tips and mistakes to help me with my job.
 It worked, and I was able to lay a small, even piece of concrete that sealed the gaps in my garage door.
-Below is how I did it.
+This is how I did it:

 Prepping the Area

 The area being poured was not very large, about 10x1 and about two inches deep.
 I used the online calculator on Lowes.com to determine how many bags of concrete I would need for my job.
 It came up with about six 40-pound bags.
 They do stress that their estimation is approximate.
 So, I ended up buying six 50-pound bags.
 I ultimately used a little over three bags of concrete for this job and additional bags for some other small spaces.